rwaldron/idiomatic.js/readme.md

 	null == undefined

 	```
-	ALWAYS evaluate for the best, most accurate result - the above is a guideline, not a dogma
+	ALWAYS evaluate for the best, most accurate result - the above is a guideline, not a dogma.

 	```javascript